skupperproject/refdog/terminology.md

 ### Site

 A site is a location where components of your application are running.
-Sites are linked together to form networks.
+Sites are linked together to form a network.

 Sites have different kinds based on platform.
-These currently include Kubernetes, Podman, virtual machines, and bare metal hosts.
+These include Kubernetes, Podman, virtual machines, and bare metal hosts.

 ### Link